-Living Classroom Implementation Guide
+Living Classroom Resources

 The authors and contributors to this guide hope that other post-secondary educators and LTC organizations will be inspired to become part of this new innovative, educational, and workforce development strategy.
-This model extends the capacity of current approaches to post-secondary education and placement relationships by increasing options for collaborative work, in order to meet growing and changing workforce needs.
+This model extends the capacity of current approaches to post-secondary education and placement relationships by increasing options for collaborative work, in order to meet the growing and changing workforce needs.